shaansundar/steakhouse-blog/content/posts/optimizing-perplexity-searchgpt-citation-first-content.md

 title: "Optimizing for Perplexity and SearchGPT: The Technical Guide to Citation-First Content"

-description: "A deep dive into Generative Engine Optimization (GEO).
-Learn how to structure entities, schema, and markdown to secure citations in the zero-click era of Perplexity and SearchGPT."
+description: "Learn how to optimize content for the era of answer engines.
+This technical guide covers the algorithms of Perplexity and SearchGPT, focusing on structured data, entity density, and citation-first strategies for B2B SaaS."

 slug: "optimizing-perplexity-searchgpt-citation-first-content"